 The Lampert precision welding principle

-The welding process with Lampert precision welding devices takes place largely automatically, enabling very simple and reproducible execution of the welding process.
+The welding process on Lampert fine welding machines is largely automatic, which makes it very easy and reproducible to carry out the welding process.

 Once the operator has implemented the basic settings on the welding device for the metal type and welding situation, it is possible to start welding.

-The welding process is started by light touching the workpiece with the electrode tip.
+The welding process is started by lightly touching the workpiece with the electrode tip.
 The welding process itself takes place automatically and requires no further operator intervention.

 Functionality in detail